Common reactions of children who are bereaved

 Common reactions to the loss of a significant loved one may be that the child becomes unsettled and insecure.
 This can lead to the child not eating or sleeping and becoming clingy.

-Very young children can be affected by the impact of the parent’s or carer’s emotional availability and how this affects their ability to respond to the child’s needs, so it is very important that parents and carers are able to be supported with regards to their own loss and grief issues.
+Very young children can be affected by the impact of the parent’s or carer’s emotional availability and how this affects their ability to respond to the child’s needs, so it is very important that parents and carers are able to be supported with regard to their own loss and grief issues.

 Babies may be more fretful and unsettled, so continuation of established routines will help them to feel secure along with secure, safe care from significant adults.

 The child may search for the person who has died and appear to have forgotten that you have told them that the person is dead.
 They will not understand why significant adults are behaving differently.

 Children of this age can be involved in magical thinking – they may believe that it is, or has been, something they have done or said which has caused the loss and will need reassurance that this is not the case.
 They may also believe the person will come back if they do certain things and again need reassurance about this.

 Behaviour can often regress to an earlier stage of development and some common reactions may be:

 - Reverting to baby talk